How To Take Care Of A Hamster

 How To Take Care Of A Hamster?

-To take care of a hamster, provide a spacious, secure cage with safe bedding, daily fresh water and balanced food, a running wheel and toys for exercise, gentle daily handling for taming, and routine health checks with a qualified exotic-pet veterinarian.
+To take care of a hamster, provide a spacious, secure cage with safe bedding, daily fresh water and balanced food, a running wheel and toys for exercise, chew toys for dental health, gentle daily handling for taming, and routine health checks with a qualified exotic-pet veterinarian.

-• Minimum recommended floor space: aim for at least 450 sq in (choose the largest cage possible).
+• Minimum recommended floor space: Aim for minimum 600-775 square inches of floor space (choose the largest cage possible).

 These charming tiny bundles of fluff could make excellent companions.
 However, they require sufficient attention to be healthy and happy like any other pet.
 Keeping a hamster needs careful attention to every detail and an effort to give your pet a happy and secure environment.